CliffordAnderson/XQuery4Humanists/01-introduction.md

 ### FLWOR Expressions

 Our code is already looking a little messy, isn't it?
-A fundamental construct in XQuery is the FLWOR expression.
+A fundamental construct in XQuery is the *FLWOR expression*.
 While you could write XQuery expressions without FLWOR expressions, you probably wouldn't want to.
 FLWOR expressions introduce some key concepts, including variable binding, sorting, and filtering.
-FLWOR stands for "for, let, where, order by, return."
+FLWOR stands for "*for*, *let*, *where*, *order by*, *return*"—each *clauses* that make up a FLWOR *expression*.

 * `for` iteratives over a sequence (technically, a "tuple stream"), binding a variable to each item in turn.
 * `let` binds an variable to an expression.